This easy one-pot cold curried brown rice salad with bright citrus notes and raisins, nuts and cilantro folded in makes a very flavorful side dish.

 Our next-door neighbors growing up, however, were Indian and I could always smell the wafts of curry spilling out of their house.

-Their grandmother lived with them and besides her early evening walks, always dressed in the most beautiful saris, I imagined she was inside cooking these magnificent smelling meals all day long.
+Their grandmother lived with them and besides her early evening walks, was otherwise always dressed in the most beautiful saris.
+I imagined she was inside cooking these magnificent smelling meals all day long.

 (If you love these flavors like me, you should also check out my curried wild rice salad.
 So addictive!)